THE PROJECT IS COMPLETED

 The project engaged researchers from a wide range of fields in both natural sciences, social sciences and the humanities.
 The following departments were represented in the project:

-- Media, Cognition and Communication
+- Media, Cognition and Communication (now Department of Communication)

 - Public Health